rainlanguage/docs.rainlang.xyz/docs/raindex/7-configuring-networks-subgraphs-metaboards-orderbooks-deployers.md

 #handle-add-order
  :;
 ```
-Notice that the above document does not contain the yaml present in the settings tab, however the same settings are directly applied into the rain document within the editor.
+Notice that the above document does not contain the YAML present in the settings tab, however the same settings are directly applied into the rain document within the editor.
 Also note that the `network`, `orderbook` and `deployer` mentioned in the document uses the same keys used under settings tab.
-Eg:
+E.g.:
 ```
 tokens:
   base-weth: